trademob/TrademobFrameworkiOS/Readme.md

 	$ git clone https://github.com/trademob/TrademobFramework.git

-After cloning the repository with all its dependencies a folder called "TrademobFramework" has been created.
+After cloning the repository a folder called "TrademobFramework" has been created.

 #### 2. Add the SDK to your project